Sean-w94/atmos/article/article.md

 We can view the results [here](http://jsfiddle.net/hkpx3qwh/)

-Here's the equivalent in RiotJS
+Here's the equivalent in Riot.js

 ```js
 <hello msg=World></hello>